Vesting

 struct.

-this is done once again using the dot notation:
+This is done once again using the dot notation:

 The interval